m-thalmann/laravel-token-auth/docs/creating_tokens.md

 [$refreshToken, $accessToken] = TokenAuth::rotateRefreshToken(...)
 ```

-> **Information:** When using `rotateRefreshToken()` the refresh token is saved twice to the database (1. on authentication when the last_used timestamp is set; 2. after revoking).
-To improve this you could disable automatic saving of tokens on authentication.
-For more information on this see [configuration](./configuration.md#disable-auto-saving-of-token-on-authentication).

 ### Token groups

 A token can belong to a token group, which is identified by an integer-id (not a foreign key or auto increment value).
 When creating new token pairs the group id is automatically set to the next available id by using the `TokenAuth::getNextTokenGroupId()` function.